 - Child Ages 6-10

-The foods of Cincinnati are inspired by the European immigrants who brought their hearty fare with them to the Ohio Valley in the early 1800’s.
+Join us on this 3 hour streetcar food & culture tour.
+This tour showcases favorite foods inspired by the European immigrants who brought their hearty fare with them to the Ohio Valley in the early 1800’s.

 If you love the Cooking Channel, this is the tour for you.
 We retrace the restaurants and enjoy 5 of the foods seen in the show Bizarre Foods Delicious Destinations ‘Cincinnati’.
 On this tour, we enjoy a variety of foods that are unique to the city along with a local German beer.
 We share the history, the stories and the folklore behind these famous dishes.